National Society of Black Engineers: Origins

 In 1971, two Purdue undergraduates, Edward Barnette and Fred Cooper founded the Black Society of Engineers (BSE) with faculty advisor Arthur J. Bond.
 The BSE was founded in response to the 80% drop out rate of Black freshmen in engineering programs in the 1960s.
 The club's goals were to improve the recruitment and retention of black engineering students.
 Bond noted that "you would never see another black student from the day you entered Purdue until you graduated.
 So, we didn't know what other black student was studying engineering," and wanted to create a society that could help with representation.
 After the success of the society at Purdue, it later went national.

-The Purdue chapter held the first national annual meeting in April 1975 with 48 students representing 32 schools.
+The Purdue chapter held the first national annual meeting in April 1975 with 135 students representing 28 schools.
 There, the group was renamed to the National Society of Black Engineers (NSBE) and formally incorporated as a 501(c)(3) nonprofit.
 John Carson was elected as the first president, and in 1978, Virginia Booth became the national chair.

 NSBE later formed a Professional sector, as well as a Junior sector.
+NSBE's Summer Engineering Experience for Kids (SEEK) is now in its 18th year, helping elementary school students enjoy the world of engineering.
 In 1992, the first international chapter was launched.
 NSBE has chapters at more than 700 universities and colleges in the United States, and internationally.